Discover more from REDD-Monitor

 Professor Ole Mertz and PhD fellow Scott Ford from the Department of Geosciences and Nature Management at the University of Copenhagen have studied deforestation in both projects using satellite images.
 They also looked at a buffer zone of several kilometres around the projects.
 In both cases deforestation has increased in the areas around the REDD projects, which could be a sign of leakage.

-Mertz and Ford found that since 2000, deforestation has been increasing around the Cordillera Azul national park in Peru.
+Mertz and Ford found that since 2000, deforestation has been increasing around the Cordillera Azul National Park in Peru.
 Meanwhile there has been no deforestation inside the national park, either before or after the REDD project started.

 Mertz told Politiken that,